robgolding/old.robgolding.com/source/_posts/2012-06-24-django-class-based-views.markdown

 Once you have more than a couple of views (one, strictly) that require this behaviour, your ``views.py`` starts to look very *wet* indeed!

+My immediate thought was to use a number of "parent" views for the project, (inheriting from ``django.views.generic.base.View``, which would contain the decorated version of ``dispatch()``, and anything else that might be required.
+For example, one might require that the user be authenticated, and another that they are a member of staff (``user.is_staff == True``).

+I quickly learned that this technique wasn't ideal, though, when I started getting an unfamiliar exception: ``TypeError: MRO conflict among bases``

+The issue I encountered with this technique, though, is that by inheriting from multiple view in combination with other generic views (such as ``FormView``, for example) using generic views in combination with

-One solution to this slippery problem is to use mixins. ``django-braces`` provides a few useful ones, including ``LoginRequiredMixin`` and ``PermissionRequiredMixin``.
+A neat solution to this slippery problem is to use mixins. ``django-braces`` provides a few useful ones, including ``LoginRequiredMixin`` and ``PermissionRequiredMixin``.
 A mixin which provides the same functionality as the above code would look like this: